The Way of Being

 It is critical to see that the meaning of a paradigm or system of thought is not the collection or some kind of sum of meanings of the individual terms.
 It is rather in how the terms constitute a system.
 In the present case, as it will be seen, the system also includes its means of reason.
-The aim is not just to absorb the terms, but the system; and not just the system as a structure, but also as an intuition—as a Gestalt.
+The aim is not just to absorb the terms, but the system; and not just to absorb the system as a complex structure, but also as an intuition and a whole—as a Gestalt.

 Some readers may be opposed to system in thought.
 There are good reasons to be opposed to imposed, forced, or merely or highly speculative system.
 However, the present system is emergent from and with experience (and, further, its development was significantly experimental and incremental).
 Further, the system may be regarded as in-process rather than final.
 Therefore, while it may be viewed axiomatically, this aspect of the system is not emphasized in this version of the work.

 In summary, readers may temporarily set aside worldviews and meanings, and seek to absorb the view of the way as a whole.
 Of course, part of the way to the whole is to begin with absorption of the small parts while seeking to understand them as well as their interplay.

 Understanding is not sufficient to realization (in fact it will become clear that the view of the way is that at a sufficiently inclusive level, knowing and being are inseparable).
 It may not even be necessary, but it is one foundation.
 The understanding needs to be put into practice.
 Two parts to this are (i) continual effort to rectify understanding in formal and intuitive terms, especially potential internal conflicts and conflicts with received understanding and (ii) putting understanding into practice and daily living, interactively—for which the chapter on realization is a guide.

 Community is significant in maintaining a sense of the truth of any worldview.
 It is important to have others with whom to share knowledge—we recognize here that it is not about belief for one either knows or does not know and here we have developed knowledge.
 This is especially important regarding the way since its worldview is at odds with and transcends the common worldviews.